Meet the DHS official seeking a middle ground on the border

 Nuñez-Neto acknowledged the longevity of many of the Biden administration’s actions — something he believes could “reflect what a compromise could look like” — have little chance at permanency without action from Congress.

 Bipartisan immigration reform is, of course, not a priority in Congress.
-A GOP-led House bill cast as their border solution was called dead on arrival by the Senate, and President Biden pledged to veto it, saying it would “trample on the nation’s core values and international obligations.”
+A GOP-led House bill cast as the party’s border solution was called dead on arrival by the Senate, and Biden pledged to veto it, saying it would “trample on the nation’s core values and international obligations.”

-At least in the House, much of the GOP has been focused on a possible impeachment of Homeland Security Secretary Alejando Mayorkas.
+At least in the House, much of the GOP has been focused on a possible impeachment of Homeland Security Secretary Alejandro Mayorkas.

 “Obviously there’s this impeachment effort in the House for the secretary, which I think is appalling.
 You can have a policy disagreement, but impeaching someone for a policy disagreement seems like a terrible precedent to be setting in the Congress,” Nuñez-Neto said.